Neywiny/merge-sort/README.md

 ```python
 (N, cnt, ncmp, var, auc, mseTruth, mseEmpiric, pc) = resultss[layer index]
 ```
+where

-*	N is n0
+*    N is n0 (basically just for record keeping)
 *    cnt is the number of comparisons done on images from different distributions
 *    ncmp is th etotal number of comparisons
 *    var is the success matrix variance estimate (it's bad)
 *    auc is the total accuracy
 *    mseTruth is the MSE between the current ROC curve and the true ROC curve for the given distribution
 *    mseEmpiric is the same as above just with that simulation's data set
 *    pc is the percent of corrent comparisons from images of different distributions

 ## Doing a Reader Study

 ### Scale Rating System

-Run ```DylScale.py <signal present directory> <signal absent directory> <n> <output file>```
+Run ```DylScale.py <signal present directory> <signal absent directory> <n> <output file> <offset (defualts to 0)>```.
+This will output the results to the output filename with the start time in Unix time and ".csv" after.
+This is because the sale ratings are all independant from each other so if you want to do half at one time and half at a later time you can, just change the offset parameter and append the new file to the old one.

-For a quick analysis, you can run ```DylScale.py <input file>``` where the input file was the output file from the previous command
+For a quick analysis, you can run ```DylScale.py <input file>``` where the input file was the output file from the previous command.

 ### AFC System